electron/electron/docs/api/chrome-command-line-switches.md

 See the [Node documentation][node-cli] or run `node --help` in your terminal for a list of available flags.
 Additionally, run `node --v8-options` to see a list of flags that specifically refer to Node's V8 JavaScript engine.

-> **NOTE**: This only affects the JavaScript environment of the browser process.
+> **NOTE**: This only affects the JavaScript environment of the main process.
 Renderer processes are not affected by this flag.

 ## --proxy-server=`address:port`